 We want you to be equally successful with your next job talk!
 Remember our 5 tips for a successful job-talk and you can stay on top of your game and make your next job talk an enjoyable one – for yourself, but also for the committee!

-- SMART ACADEMICS blog post #3 How to cope with stage fright?
+- Smart Academics Blog #3 How to cope with stage fright?

 - Free Expert Guide: 8 common reasons why application letters fail.